Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 History Repeats Itself

-Divine providence spared the small group of Jews, from which culture came a defining impact for the human race, the birth of Jesus Christ and the spread of Judaism to the world in the form of Christianity.
-From this new form of Judaism, Christianity, came the man Christopher Columbus as described the ancient prophet Nephi.
+Divine providence spared the small group of Jews, from which culture came a defining impact on the human race: the birth of Jesus Christ and the spread of Judaism to the world in the form of Christianity.
+From this new form of Judaism, Christianity, came the man Christopher Columbus as described by the ancient prophet Nephi.

 In the Americas, the House of Israel received the same injunction to worship the God of the land to possess it forever.
 God was known to them as Jehovah.
 Toward the days of Mormon and beyond, the mixture of the descendants of Nephi betrayed God and would not follow the teachings Jesus Christ provided.
-Like their cousins in Jerusalem and Samaria, the Nephites and Lamanites were scattered until the no longer existed as a people.
-The Europeans were the instrument the Lord used that time.
+Like their cousins in Jerusalem and Samaria, the Nephites and Lamanites suffered judgment from God until they no longer existed as a people.
+The Europeans were the instrument the Lord used--that time.